 This law is applicable to solids, liquids and gases.

-Fourier law is based on experimental data and hence cannot be derived from first principle.
+Fourier law is verified experimentally and hence not derivable from first principle.

 Heat transfer is vector expression and indicates that the rate of flow of heat in the temperature decreasing direction.

 It gives the definition of thermal conductivity, a transport property.Q15.
 What is thermal contact resistance?.

 When two solid bodies come in contact, heat flows from the hotter body to the colder body.
 There is a temperature drop at the common surfaces in contact.
 It is due to the thermal contact resistance existing because of imperfect contact between the two contacting surfaces.
 Further it is due to irregular surfaces.
 Thermal contact resistance is the ratio of temperature drop and the average heat flow across the contacting surfaces.

 Q23.
 Important applications of heat transfer.

 (i) Fins in compressors, in motors, on condensers and evaporators, on transformers

 (ii) Heat exchanger like condenser, evaporator and a boiler